 Maintenance and Health

 If you have already had a dental procedure, it’s important to make sure that everything is still as it should be.
-If you’re pregnant, actively using tobacco, or dealing with ongoing medical issues, a dentist can help monitor your health too, just like your medical doctor.
+If you’re pregnant, actively using tobacco, or dealing with ongoing medical issues, a dentist can help help coordinate your health care with your medical doctor.